ixixi/fluent-plugin-pull_forward/README.md

 ### HTTP fetch

-We can fluentd events from PullForwardOutput by normal HTTPS.
+We can fluentd events from PullForwardOutput by normal HTTP.

 ```
 $ curl http://localhost:24280/